Bigfoot: Claims

 Bigfoot model created by American animatronic and prop production company Unit 70 Studios.
 Nicknamed "Murphy" and described as a "life size replica", it is currently exhibited at the North American Bigfoot Center in Boring, Oregon.

 Claims about the origins and characteristics of Bigfoot vary.
 Thomas Sewid, a Bigfoot researcher and member of the Kwakwakaʼwakw tribe claims, "They're just the other tribe.
 They're just big, hairy humans with nocturnal vision that choose not to have weapons or fire or permanent shelters".

 The subject of Bigfoot has also crossed over with other paranormal claims, including that Bigfoot, extraterrestrials, and UFOs are related or that Bigfoot are psychic, can shapeshift, are able to cross into different dimensions, or are completely supernatural in origin.
+Some have claimed that Bigfoot have telepathic abilities and are able to communicate with humans using "mindspeak".
 Additionally, claims regarding Bigfoot have been associated with conspiracy theories including a government cover-up.

 There have also been claims that Bigfoot is responsible for the disappearances of people in the wilderness, such as the 1969 disappearance of Dennis Martin in Great Smoky Mountains National Park.
+The 2025 limited series Bigfoot Took Her explores the 1987 disappearance of teenager Theresa Bier in the Sierra National Forest and the event's connection to Bigfoot.

 Additionally, there have been claims that Bigfoot has been responsible for vehicle accidents, vandalizing property, delaying construction, and killing people.
-In 2022, a man from Oklahoma claimed he killed his friend because he believed he had summoned Bigfoot and was going to be sacrificed to the creature.
+There have been claims that a remote fishing cabin on Snelgrove Lake in Ontario, Canada, was vandalized by Bigfoot.
+These claims were featured in the 2007 episode "Sasquatch Attack?" of the History Channel series MonsterQuest.
+In 2022, a man from Oklahoma claimed he killed his friend because he believed the friend had summoned Bigfoot and that he was going to be sacrificed to the creature.

+Most anecdotal accounts of Bigfoot encounters result in the creatures hiding or fleeing from people.
+The 2021 Hulu documentary series, Sasquatch, describes marijuana farmers telling stories of Bigfoots harassing and killing people within the Emerald Triangle region in the 1970s through the 1990s; and specifically the alleged murder of three migrant workers in 1993.
+Investigative journalist David Holthouse attributes the stories to illegal drug operations using the local Bigfoot lore to scare away the competition, specifically superstitious immigrants, and that the high rate of murder and missing persons in the area is due to human actions.